EdgeCaseBerg/Tecchris/README.md

 rotation.
 Keeping with the tutorial, the defaut is WASD, but there's a settings page that one can remap the keys with.
 This page can be accessed from the title screen via the S key.

+These settings are persisted between runs using LibGDX's preferenes object.
+Which saves the data down to an XML file in the game's home directory.